 The items highlighted here represent some of the most striking cover illustrations of the fully digitized works that can be seen in their complete full-text glory in the NIU’s digital library.

-All of Northern Illinois University’s items may be accessed in the DPLA here.
+All of Northern Illinois University’s items may be accessed in the IDHH here.

 The items highlighted here seem particularly relevant for the month of August, including outdoor destinations from around Illinois and serve as encouragement to experience the places that inspired such beautiful imagery.

-You can access all of the above images and all other Newberry items in the DPLA through this link.
+You can access all of the above images and all other Newberry items in the IDHH.